 "Yeah yeah, well she's just another girl.
 Don't know why all you dumb guys go googley when she's around!"
 Spinelli complained.

 "Why don't you we go up to her and talk?"
 Gus asked.

 Vince, Mikey, and T.J. all gasped in horror.
 "Gus… You don't just go up to a girl like that and start talking like old time pals!"
 Vince explained.

 "Oh come on!
 You people treat her like she's some sort of movie star.
 She's just a normal kid!
-So what if she's kinda pretty and a little bit nice… She's weird!
+So what if she's girly and a little bit nice… She's weird!
 She doesn't even hang out with other kids most of the time; just sits by herself.
 I'm telling ya, something's wrong about her…" Spinelli said loudly.